MaximilianNast/WeldSim/README.md

 # Krinke_model_full:
 The main model as proposed by Stefan Krinke, M. Sc. in the paper mentioned above.
 The models equation requires 24 coefficients.
-This model does not contain a training function.
+This model does not contain a training function. <br>
+The "krinke_model_coefficients" directiory contains the coefficients found after training the model on "output.xlsx".
+If you want to e.g. calculate the height of a single layer, use the coefficients stored in "single_layer_height.csv" and plug them into the equation defined in the `evaluate` function. <br>
+If you want to calculate the height of multiple layers, you may use the `calculate_layer_height` function as shown in the `__main__` method.

 # Krinke_model_reduced:
 The reduced model is marginally reduced in performance but requires only 9 coefficients and includes a training